rossborchers/ProceduralTrees/README.md

 ![Looping L-system](https://media.giphy.com/media/JNmA943xA83kQpToPm/giphy.gif)

 This example has a fully deterministic "random" loop.
 I used to render the gif above.
 There are some tricks already being used to improve performance such as pre-baking but unfortunately, it's still not necessarily realtime depending on your computer.
 This was rendered offline.
-The parameters have been modified a bit since the gif was taken but the underlying algorithm works the same.

 ![Reproducing results in the book](https://media.giphy.com/media/St3rRONeAxaap0PEVK/giphy.gif)